Written by Lindsey Burke, Principal Consultant and Dan Hughes, Senior Director of R&D

 When considering important skills for a role, they can be broadly grouped into two main areas:

-- Technical skills – These are specialized areas of knowledge and expertise related to performing functional tasks effectively and are sometimes termed ‘hard’ skills.
-Examples of broad technical skills categories would be computer programming, project management, digital marketing, data analysis, or accounting.
-They are often learned through specific training.
+- Job-specific skills – These are specialized areas of knowledge and expertise related to performing functional tasks effectively.
+Examples of broad technical skills categories would be coding, graphic design, digital marketing, statistical analysis, or accounting.
+They are often learned through specific training and on-the-job practice.

-- Behavioral skills – These are transferable sets of behaviors which are important for successful performance in a role and are sometimes termed ‘soft’ skills or competencies.
-Examples are influencing, teamwork, critical thinking, adaptability, integrity, creativity, and innovation.
-They are influenced by an individual’s personality, ability, motivation, and values, and often are developed through work and life experience rather than specific training.
+- Transferrable skills – These are skills which are important for successful performance across many roles, in terms of being personally productive and working effectively with others.
+Examples are time management, empathy, giving feedback, or stress tolerance.
+They are primarily influenced by an individual’s personality, ability, motivation, and values, and often are developed through work and life experience rather than specific training.

 How can skills-based hiring practices improve DEI within my organization?